-When some people get one sense stimulated, they involuntarily experience this stimulus in another sense.
+Basically, when some people get one sense stimulated, they involuntarily experience this stimulus in another sense.
 For instance, hearing a car horn causes some people to see the color green.
-This weird sensory process is called synesthesia, and you’re likely familiar with it.
 Pop culture glorifies synesthesia.
 In movies or books, synesthesia often comes in as a metaphor used to convey the transcendence of the senses.
 But this condition is often misunderstood.

 "For me it's a bit like a running track.
 The track is organised around the academic year.
 The short ends are the summer and Christmas holidays - the summer holiday is slightly longer.
 It's as if I'm in the centre and I'm turning around slowly as the year goes by.
 If I think ahead to the future, my perspective will shift," Branigan told the BBC, describing a rough 3-D circle that surrounds her body and comes in her line of view whenever time organization is conjured.

 Brang has a lot to back this idea up.
 One of his study subjects, for instance, could see the year as a circular ring surrounding her body that rotates clockwise throughout the year.
 The current month, complete with the schedule, rested inside her chest, while the previous month floated in front of her chest.
 The data also seems to suggest this hypothesis.
 In one study, he showed that people with time pace synesthesia perform better at some geometrical and visual tasks.

 Of course, this all boils down to people's perceptions.
 It's all in their 'mind's eye', but make no mistake -- it's all very vivid.
 However, even synesthetes themselves don't always realize what they're perceiving.